colejarczyk/doc/api/authorization.rst

 .. note::

-    The administration panel is available at http://localhost:8182/ To log in, use standard username "admin" and password "open".
+    The administration panel is available at http://localhost:8182/ To log in, use the standard username "admin" and password "open".

-Mark a new account as "external" and provide "Api key".
+Mark a new account as "external" and provide an "Api key".

 .. image:: images/permanent_token_setting.png

-How to use permanent token
+How to use a permanent token
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Permanent token can be provided using headers or query parameter.
+A permanent token can be provided using headers or a query parameter.

-Using header
+Using headers
 ''''''''''''

 .. code-block:: bash